JamesBoushell/SIMPLE-CSV-Sum-Challenge/README.md

 ## Instructions

 To start the app run the two commands below while in the project directory.
-After navigate to http://localhost:3000 in your browser.
+After, navigate to http://localhost:3000 in your browser.

 ### `npm install`
 ### `npm start`